Yury Dmitriev: The Third Trial and verdict

 The Third Trial resumed behind closed doors without any statement by the RF Supreme Court.
 The case files had been returned, presumably, from Moscow to Petrozavodsk.

 The prosecution and the defence gave their closing statements in mid-December and on 14 December it was announced that the verdict in the third trial would not be made public until 11 am on 27 December 2021, the day before the next hearing of the case against the Memorial (society) at the Supreme Court.

 In the camps

 In May 2022, Dmitriev arrived in the Mordovian camps in the Volga Federal District (okrug), hundreds of miles away from his family in Karelia and his defence attorney Anufriev in St Petersburg, to serve the remaining half of his 15-year sentence.
 He was held in strict-regime camp Number 18.
-(The remote Mordovian camps were used in Soviet times to hold political prisoners among offenders of serious crimes .)
+The remote Mordovian camps were used in Soviet times to hold political prisoners alongside violent offenders.

 Subsequent reports raised concern about his increasingly poor health and the inclination of the camp authorities, even at the camp medical centre, to punish him rather than investigate his condition.
 In a recent letter Dmitriev mentioned with some scepticism that he was finally getting some treatment.